Cat Urinary Blockage Home Remedy [Prevention + When To Go to the Vet]

 Manage the Litter Box

 To keep your cat from holding their bladder, you should make sure they enjoy using their litter box.
-Always have more than one litter box established in your home, and double-check that your cat approves of each box.
+Always be sure to have more than one litter box established in your home, and that your cat approves of each box.
+Keep them clean, and use a litter that your cat likes.

 Final Thoughts

-Urinary blockages are a very serious threat to your cat's well-being, but they don't have to get the best of your pet.
-Taking proper steps to ensure your cat's urinary health, like cleaning their litter box, balancing their diet, and making sure they chill out, will help keep blockages at bay.
+Urinary blockages are a very serious threat to your cat’s well-being, but they don’t have to get the best of your pet.
+Taking proper steps to ensure your cat’s urinary health, like cleaning their litter box, balancing their diet, and making sure they chill out will help keep blockages at bay.
 If the worst scenario occurs and your cat suffers a blockage, your local vet will know what to do.

 Reading next